 A fundamental way to describe an object is to specify its topology: how many pieces or holes it contains, whether or not it is connected, etc. In the real world, this might appear to be a lost cause, as data are both limited in extent and quantized in space and time, and topology is fundamentally an infinite-precision notion.

 There are, however, a variety of ways to glean useful information about the topological properties of a manifold from a finite number of finite-precision points upon it.
 For example, one can analyze the properties of the point-set data - e.g., the number of components and holes, and their sizes - at a variety of different precisions, and then deduce the topology from the limiting behavior of those curves.
-One can exploit continuity to separate signals from different dynamical regimes, and one can compute the Conley index of a dataset in order to find and verify the existence of periodic orbits.
+One can exploit connectedness, continuity, and lacunarity to separate signals from different dynamical regimes, and one can compute the Conley index of a dataset in order to find and formally verify the existence of periodic orbits.
 The remainder of this document explains and demonstrates some of these ideas.

 An epsilon chain is a finite sequence of points x_0 ... x_N that are separated by distances of epsilon or less: that is, |x_i - x_i+1| < epsilon.
 Two points are epsilon connected if there is an epsilon chain joining them.
 Any two points in an epsilon-connected set can be linked by an epsilon chain.
 The set shown in the image below, for instance, contains eight points: